Margot Mueller

 Challenge

-When I joined, product feedback lived in 12+ Slack channels, email threads, and support tickets.
-No single place to see requests, no rules for who owned what, and no way to prioritize beyond "who yelled loudest."
+When I joined, customer feedback lived in 12+ Slack channels, email threads, and support tickets.
+No single place to see patterns, no ownership rules, and no way to prioritize beyond "who yelled loudest."

 Solution

-I built a Voice of Customer system from scratch: (1) weekly CS/Sales sync with a simple template and owner, (2) Airtable-based feedback dashboard with tags (feature request vs. bug vs. question), (3) routing rules—feature requests → Product, bugs → Engineering—so nothing fell through the cracks.
+I built a Voice of Customer system from scratch: (1) weekly CS/Sales sync with a structured template and clear owner, (2) an Airtable-based feedback dashboard tagged by type (feature request, bug, question), and (3) routing rules so requests reached Product or Engineering with context, not just noise.

 Impact